| Factor | Assessment |

 | Languages Monitored | Arabic (Darija), French, Amazigh/Berber |

-Morocco is one of the safest countries in North Africa for travelers in 2026.
+Morocco is one of the safest countries in North Africa for travelers in March 2026.
 The government has invested heavily in security infrastructure and counter-terrorism since the 2011 Marrakech bombing and the 2018 Imlil murders.
 Major cities are well-policed, tourist infrastructure is excellent, and the country serves as a key logistics gateway between Europe and Africa.
-The residual terrorism threat, Western Sahara sovereignty dispute, and the closed Algerian border are the main considerations.
+Marrakech's recovery from the September 2023 earthquake has been notably swift.
+Most historic sites have reopened, and the broader tourism economy is functioning normally.
+Fes, Chefchaouen, Rabat, Casablanca, and Sahara desert circuits were not affected by the earthquake and remain fully operational.
+The US State Department and UK FCDO maintain current travel advisories for Morocco.

-The primary security concerns in Morocco in 2026 center on residual terrorism threat, Western Sahara dispute, closed Algeria border, petty crime.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+The primary security concerns in Morocco in March 2026 center on residual terrorism threat, the Western Sahara dispute, the closed Algeria border, petty crime, and ongoing earthquake risk.
+The UK FCDO removed some severe weather warnings for Morocco in February 2026, reflecting improved conditions.
+These risks are not uniformly distributed.
+Urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint Morocco with a broad brush, but the ground reality is far more granular.